 Let’s look at how LLM drift can be measured and how it can help identify performance issues.

-To ensure that an LLM use case is implemented correctly, you need to identify the types of prompts you want the model to handle along with their correct responses.
+To ensure an LLM use case is implemented correctly, you need to identify the types of prompts the model to handle with their correct responses.
 These form the dataset that you can use to fine-tune the model or use as a test dataset if you’re engineering prompts or deploying RAG.
-This dataset represents the reality that you expect the model to see and can therefore be used as the baseline to identify if the prompts are changing.
-As the production prompts that your model is responding to change, the drift measure captures how different the prompts are compared to the baseline.
+This dataset represents the expected reality for the model and serves as a baseline for detecting prompt drift—when the nature of user inputs deviates from what was originally anticipated.
+Additionally, monitoring output drift is crucial to ensure that the model’s responses align with user expectations and business objectives over time.

-In the example below, we see a chatbot answering technical questions about an ML training solution.
+For example below, consider a chatbot answering technical questions about an ML training solution.
 We see a significant spike in drift which is represented by the blue line in the timeline chart.
 By further diagnosing the traffic using Uniform Manifold Approximation and Projection (UMAP), a 3D representation of the data, we can see that there is a new cluster of users asking about deep learning dropout and backpropagation concepts that the use case was not designed to handle.
 These types of prompts can now be added to the fine-tuning dataset or introduced into RAG as a new document.

 We just reviewed how drift can help identify change in prompts over time.
 However, as we saw earlier, LLM responses can change with prompts that mean the same thing but are presented in different linguistic variations.
-Monitoring for just drift in prompts is therefore insufficient to assess operational quality.
-We need to understand if the responses are changing for prompts we expect.
-Changes in responses can also be tracked with drift monitoring.
+Monitoring for data drift alone is insufficient to assess operational quality; we also need to track performance drift to ensure accuracy and consistency.

-If there is no drift in prompts but there is a drift in responses, then that means that the underlying invoked model is returning a different response than expected.
+If there is no drift in prompts but a noticeable performance drift in responses, this suggests the underlying invoked model is returning a different response than expected.
 This requires improving the solution for this LLM with new engineered prompt variations that give the desired response for RAG and potentially fine-tuning the LLM with them.

 As enterprises bring more LLM solutions to production, it will be increasingly important to ensure high performance in those deployments in order to achieve their business objectives.
 Monitoring for drift allows teams deploying LLMs to stay ahead of any impact to their use case performance.